Economic Freakout 2020: The ‘What Now’ Edition | Wealthsimple

 First of all, you will most likely know if your company or industry is struggling.
 A lot of the economy is doing well.
 On the other hand, permanent layoffs are approaching levels of previous recessions.

-The American presidential election is just days away.
+The American presidential election is this week.
 That just adds more stress — personal as well as financial.
 Is it smart to pull my money out of the market until there’s some clarity?

 Resist that temptation.
 Our advice is to do absolutely nothing.
 Despite what they say on the stump, presidents tend to have very little to do with economic growth, productivity growth, or stock market returns.
 They can affect things around the margin if they lower corporate tax rates, for example, which increases equity values, but the economy is largely governed by cycles and forces that are outside of the control of any one person, even the U.S. president.